Battle of Tsushima: Dreadnought arms race

-Prior to the Russo-Japanese War, countries constructed their battleships with mixed batteries of mainly 6-inch (152 mm), 8-inch (203 mm), 10-inch (254 mm) and 12-inch (305 mm) guns, with the intent that these battleships fight on the battle line in a close-quarter, decisive fleet action.
+Before the Russo-Japanese War, countries constructed their battleships with mixed batteries of mainly 6-inch (152 mm), 8-inch (203 mm), 10-inch (254 mm), and 12-inch (305 mm) guns, with the intent that these battleships fight on the battle line in a close-quarter, decisive fleet action.
 The Battle of Tsushima conclusively demonstrated that faster battleships and big guns with longer ranges were superior to batteries of mixed-size guns.

 Japanese battleship Satsuma, laid down on 15 May 1905, earlier than HMS Dreadnought, was designed with 12 x 12" 40 Cal. guns.

 (She ended up with 4 x 12" 45 Cal.
 Armstrong plus 12 x 10" 45 Cal.
 Vickers guns and became the largest battleship in the world at launch in 1906.)